Dknyboy20/tuyaha/README.md

 tuyaha
 ======

-This is is more complex platform for Home Assistant that allows you to control your Tuya Smart devices from Home Assistant via the Tuya cloud.
+This is a more complex platform for Home Assistant that allows you to control your Tuya Smart devices from Home Assistant via the Tuya cloud.

 `email` and `password` are your Tuya account details.
 If you don't have an account, your account will be created with the information provided.